The Drift · Steel Path

 Cadence

-Right fit: founder or operator whose decision surface is continuous, not one-off.
-Common across New Build, The Weight, ongoing Drift, and recurring Cross-Border work.
+Right fit: the principal whose decisions do not stop.
+They land continuously, across functions, and only close when you close them.
+Common across New Build, The Weight, Drift, and Cross-Border work.

 Duration